 - Gas grills: Close the lid, turn the heat up high, and let the grill cook for about half an hour.
 Let the grill cool.
 Use a grill brush to sweep the grill.
 Wipe down the outside with a sponge and cleaner.
 Then clean out all of the drip trays.

-- Wash your windows.
-Get a perfect view of the sunny skies by cleaning the interior and exterior.
+- Get a perfect view of the sunny skies by cleaning the interior and exterior.

-- Check for outdoor leaks.
-Hunt for leaks by checking all outdoor faucets.
+- Hunt for leaks by checking all outdoor faucets.
 Then look at your hose.
 You can waste a lot of water if there’s even a tiny hole in your hose.
 Use electrical tape to repair any small holes in your hose.

-- Inspect the gutters.
-Remove leaves and debris from the gutters to assure water can properly flow off your roof and away from the homes foundation.
+- Remove leaves and debris from the gutters to assure water can properly flow off your roof and away from the foundation of the home.